By ANDREW HALLAM

 The instructional material in the original stock market game sounds rational enough, but it doesn’t work.
 Kids are asked to think of stocks that may rise and why.
 The lessons go like this: If McDonald’s has a new item on their menu, and you think it’s a good one, you might want to buy McDonald’s stock.
 If you like the old iPhone and a new one is coming out, you may want to buy Apple.
 These rules are silly.
 Stocks, after all, don’t move (short term) based on earnings; they move based on earnings’ surprises.
 If a company has a new hot product, earns an extra 12 percent on its quarterly revenue, but fails to meet the analysts’ target of 15 percent, the stock won’t rise.
 It will probably fall instead.
 Sorry kids, your stock goes down.

-In 8 to 12 week contests such as these, game winners are never the kids who build responsible portfolios.
+In contests such as these, often held over the course of just a few weeks, the winners are never the kids who build responsible portfolios.
 Those investing properly never win.
 Strategies rewarding short-term game winners can make long-term investment losers.
 Stock market games reinforce bad behaviours while crushing the good ones.

 Nothing else in education is so inherently backward.
 Yet stock market games — fuelled by well-meaning misguided teachers — continue to grow in popularity.